 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Confirm that your solar installer is properly licensed.
-This ensures that the work is done correctly using the most up-to-date installation methods.
-In Nebraska, the state's Electrical Division issues and manages licenses to solar companies, with some cities mandating supplemental licenses or endorsements to perform solar work.
+Verify that your solar installer is properly licensed.
+This help guarantee that the work is done correctly using current best installation practices.
+In Nebraska, the state's Electrical Division issues and manages licenses to solar installers, with some cities mandating supplemental licenses or endorsements to perform solar work.

-Look at review platforms such as the Better Business Bureau (BBB), Google Reviews, and TrustPilot to find out what previous customers say about local solar companies.
+Look at review platforms such as the Better Business Bureau (BBB), Google Reviews, and TrustPilot to find out what previous customers say about local solar installers.
 Reviews can give you an idea of a company’s trustworthiness and customer service.
-Avoid companies lacking reviews or with predominantly negative feedback.
+Avoid companies with no reviews or with predominantly negative feedback.

-Quality solar installations should include strong workmanship and performance guarantees.
-A workmanship guarantee covers any installation defects (such as poor alignment, cracks in the panels, or poor wiring), while a performance warranty ensures a certain level of energy production.
-Strong guarantees show that a company is confident in its work.
+High-quality solar installations should include robust workmanship and performance guarantees.
+The workmanship warranty covers any installation issues like poor alignment, cracks in the panels, or poor wiring.
+The output warranty ensures an energy generation baseline.
+Strong warranties reflect a solar provider's faith in its installations.

 Incentive Amount: